nosas/blog/toonvision/multiclassification/article.md

     _________________________________________________________________
 </details>

-Notably, the multiclassification model has fewer parameters than the previous binary classification model.
+Notably, the multiclassification model has fewer parameters (14,620) than the previous binary classification model (25,537).
 My goal is to learn how to intuitively produce small, yet, effective, models.
 I believe this model size can be reduced while still improving performance.